nextstrain/narratives/ebola_bdbv_drc-uganda-2026_2026-08-XX.md

 ---
 title: A phylogenetic summary of the ongoing BDBV outbreak
 authors: Nextstrain, INRB
-date: 2027-08-XX
+date: 2026-08-19
 dataset: https://nextstrain.org/ebola/bdbv-drc-uganda-2026@2026-08-19
 abstract: >-
   On 5 May, 2026 the WHO was notified of a disease of unknown origin with high mortality in the Mongbalu health zone in Ituri DRC.
-  RT-PCR and rapid sequencing carried out by INRB confirmed Bundibugyo virus as the causative agent.
+  RT-PCR and rapid sequencing, carried out by INRB, confirmed Bundibugyo virus as the causative agent.
   The Ministry of Public Health, Hygiene and Social welfare, DRC officially declared May 15, 2026 a Bundibugyo Virus Disease outbreak.
   This marks the 17th Ebola outbreak in the country and the third outbreak of Bundibugyo virus (BDBV).